BMW 5 Series Touring estate - Engines, drive & performance

 The latest BMW 5 Series Touring is one of the best estate cars to drive on the market

-BMW has a reputation for producing excellent drivers’ cars and many buyers looking at the 5 Series Touring will be hoping for a practical family car that’s also good fun on the open road.
-Fortunately, while the 5 Series does feel bigger than ever, the weight reduction that has aided economy has also helped it retain an agile feel.
+BMW has a reputation for producing excellent driver’s cars, and many buyers looking at the 5 Series Touring will be hoping for a practical family car that’s also good fun on the open road.
+Fortunately, while the 5 Series does feel bigger than ever, the weight reduction that has aided fuel economy has also helped it retain an agile feel.
 Driving the 5 Series Touring on twisty country roads shows how capable it is in corners, with minimal body roll and direct steering.

-Where the 5 Series Tourer really impresses is in giving this impressive sense of control without compromising ride quality.
-Even when big 18-inch alloy wheels are fitted, potholes are shrugged off without sending shockwaves through the car's structure.
+Where the 5 Series Touring really impresses is in giving this impressive sense of control without compromising ride quality.
+Even when big 18 or 19-inch alloy wheels are fitted, potholes are shrugged off without sending shockwaves through the car's structure.
 The ride is well judged, ironing bumps out of the road without giving rise to nausea-inducing floatiness.

 BMW 5 Series Touring diesel engines

-The 520d has a four-cylinder 2.0-litre diesel engine that produces 187bhp and it can get from 0-62mph in 7.8 seconds.
-The more powerful 530d, meanwhile, has a six-cylinder 3.0-litre diesel with 261bhp and around 50% more pulling power than the 520d.
-While the extra punch is noticeable and enjoyable, it’s hard to justify spending the extra £8,000 when the 520d is so accomplished and sufficiently quick in its own right.
+The 520d has a four-cylinder 2.0-litre diesel engine that produces 187bhp and it can get from 0-62mph in 7.6 seconds.
+The more powerful 530d, meanwhile, has a six-cylinder 3.0-litre diesel with 282bhp and has significantly more pulling power, getting from 0-62mph in 5.6 seconds.
+While the extra punch is noticeable and enjoyable, it’s hard to justify spending the extra £10,000 or so when the 520d is so accomplished and sufficiently quick in its own right.